-In 2021, Giving Tuesday is all set to take place on 30th November.
+In 2023, Giving Tuesday will take place on Tuesday, November 28.

 Begin by creating a specific landing page on your website just for your #GivingTuesday campaign.
 This one web page should have five things on it: